AvayaExperiencePlatform/queue-metrics-widget/README.md

 ## Technical Details

-The widget primarily uses the `AXP Public Admin APIs` and the `Workspaces Widget Framework SDK`.
+The widget primarily uses the `AXP Admin & Routing APIs` and the `Workspaces Widget Framework SDK`.

 ### Workspaces Widget Framework SDK
 - `onAgentStateEvent`: Subscribe to changes in Agent's state (logged in, ready, not ready, etc.).